-- 1. Subdivision shall only be permissible is only permitted in association with a nominated land use and a demonstrated satisfactory water supply and wastewater management assessment. - 2.
-A plan detailing vehicular access and incorporating that incorporates internal road links to service all proposed and future lots shall be submitted with any future development application for subdivision of the land. - 3.
+- 1. Subdivision is only permitted in association with a nominated land use and a demonstrated satisfactory water supply and wastewater management assessment. - 2.
+A plan detailing vehicular access that incorporates internal road links to service all proposed and future lots shall be submitted with any future development application for subdivision of the land. - 3.
 No access into Area 1 (indicated on the map) shall be permitted from Maldon Bridge Road. - 4.
-Vehicular access across the Aboriginal Heritage Conservation Zone at 330 Picton Road, Maldon being Lot 1 DP 1128013 shall only be provided if approval to modify consent DA-318-12-2004 from the Minister for Planning and concurrence from the Office of Environment and Heritage and the Tharawal Local Aboriginal Land Council and the Cubbitch Barta Native Title Claimants Aboriginal Corporation is submitted with the development application for subdivision. development application 101 3000101011.
+Vehicular access across the Aboriginal Heritage Conservation Zone at 330 Picton Road, Maldon being Lot 1 DP 1128013 shall only be provided if approval to modify consent DA-318-12-2004 from the Minister for Planning and concurrence from the Office of Environment and Heritage and the Tharawal Local Aboriginal Land Council and the Cubbitch Barta Native Title Claimants Aboriginal Corporation is submitted with the development application for subdivision.